Solomon Golomb - Andrew and Erna Viterbi Chair, and Professor of Electrical and Computer Engineering

 MULTIPLE ANTENNA TECHNIQUES: Multiple-antenna (MIMO) systems are the best and most efficient way to providing the high data rates and high spectral efficiencies that are required for next-generation cellular systems and wireless internet.
 Dr. Molisch's research concentrates on

-(ii) improving spectral efficiency and robustness through cooperation between base stations.
+(ii) improving spectral efficiency and robustness through cooperation between base stations and cell-free MIMO.